Bruno Sammartino Profile

-In 1984, a recently fired office worker (Angelo Savoldi) informed Bruno he had been cheated out of promised gate percentages by Vince Snr during his entire second run as WWWF champion.
-Sammartino filed a suit against McMahon Snr and Capitol Wrestling, which was settled out of court by Vince McMahon Jnr after his father passed away.
+In 1984, a recently fired office worker (Angelo Savoldi) informed Bruno he had been cheated out of promised gate percentages during his entire second run as WWWF champion.
+Sammartino filed a suit against McMahon and Capitol Wrestling, which was settled out of court by Vince McMahon Jr after his father passed away.
 Bruno agreed to be re-hired as a colour commentator by Junior, and his son David was also signed.

-His last major WWF feud was with The Honky Tonk Man over the Intercontinental Title, and a short rivalry with Hercules.
+His last major WWF feud was with The Honky Tonk Man over the Intercontinental Title, before a brief feud with Hercules.
 He wrestled on promoter Paul Boesch’s retirement show (promoted by the WWF) in Houston, Texas, where he defeated Hercules by count-out.
 His final WWF match took place in Baltimore, where he teamed with Hulk Hogan against King Kong Bundy and One Man Gang.

 After leaving the WWF, he became a vocal critic of the company, mostly concerning drug use and ‘vulgar’ storylines.
 He regularly spoke with the media during the highly publicised WWF steroid trial in the early 1990’s.
 Bruno became a colour commentator for Herb Abrams’ short-lived UWF, and was special referee for the Sting/Ric Flair versus Terry Funk/Great Muta steel cage match at Halloween Havoc on October 28, 1989.
 He briefly served as a colour commentator with Jim Ross on WCW Saturday Night, and was invited as a guest to Clash of the Champions XX on September 2, 1992.

 After many attempts, Bruno finally accepted WWE’s offer in 2013 to place him in their Hall of Fame.
 The ceremony took place in his old stomping ground – Madison Square Garden – on April 6, 2013, and was inducted by Arnold Schwarzenegger.
 At Wrestlemania Axxess in April 2014, a bronze statue was revealed in a special ceremony attended by Bruno and Triple H. On March 28, 2015, he returned to the podium to induct Larry Zybysko into the Hall of Fame.
 Sammartino returned to his village of Pizzoferrato, Italy for a second statue unveiling in 2017.